Arrested States in Persistent Active Matter: Gelation without Attraction: Collective Arrest, presence of ``Absorbing States"

 The behavior of $\gamma (t)$ offers the clearest contrast between activity-induced arrest, as seen in our model, and the attraction-induced gelation seen in passive colloids.
 In passive colloids, diffusing particles become arrested either to indicate a glass or gel transition.
 In contrast, as seen from Fig. \ref{fig2}, it is the persistent motion, indicated by the ballistic behavior, that leads to arrest in the active hard crosses.
 The coarse-grained model for density inhomogeneity that we present in the next section is consistent with this picture.

 In passive systems, low-density gels can exhibit sub-diffusive behavior at intermediate times but $\gamma(t)$ asymptotes to unity since there are always particles that have finite mobility and can diffuse~\cite{C4SM00199K}.
 In fact, the MSD exhibits only weak signatures of gelation in passive colloids~\cite{Zaccarelli_2007,PhysRevE.81.040502,PhysRevLett.98.135503}.
 The behavior we observe is akin to colloids trapped in a porous environment~\cite{Kurzidim2011}.
-Since the arrested states (Fig. \ref{fig1} (e)-(f)) are characterized by a percolating network of immobile particles with no gaps between them, all the active crosses are effectively trapped and thus $\gamma(t) \rightarrow 0$ at long times.
+Since the arrested states (Figs. \ref{fig1} (e)-(f)) are characterized by a percolating network of immobile particles with no gaps between them, all the active crosses are effectively trapped and thus $\gamma(t) \rightarrow 0$ at long times.
+A similar suppression of diffusion was demonstrated in the 2D kinetically constrained model studied in \cite{ghosh2014jamming}, and also in the context of diffusion through biological anisotropic fibrous environments~\cite{gomez2019}.
 In the non-arrested states (Fig. \ref{fig1} (d)), there are pores through which the particles can escape and thus they exhibit sub-diffusive behavior at intermediate times, as seen in Fig. \ref{fig2}, but $\gamma(t) \rightarrow 2$ at long times as the particles recover their persistent, ballistic motion.

-The color map of arrested and non-arrested states shown in Fig. \ref{fig1} (g) was constructed from a measurement of the probability of becoming arrested at different values of $(\rho,\Delta v)$ .
+The color map of arrested and non-arrested states shown in Fig. \ref{fig1} (g) was constructed from a measurement of the probability of becoming arrested at different values of $(\rho,\Delta v)$.
 Between $10$ to $35$ runs were conducted at each set of parameter values, and the color bar indicates the fraction of those runs for which $ \gamma(t_{\textrm{max}})<0.5$.
 Fig. \ref{fig1} (g) shows that larger activity is required to generate arrested states at lower densities.
-For states in the range $(\rho>0.16, \Delta v<0.03)$, none of the states become arrested within our simulation time since the time $t^*$ needed for the active particles to exhibit ballistic motion is dramatically slowed down by both the small value of the diffusion coefficient $D(\rho)$, as well as the very weak activity $\Delta v $.
+For states in the range $(\rho>0.16,\Delta v<0.03)$, none of the states become arrested within our simulation time since the time $t^*$ needed for the active particles to exhibit ballistic motion is dramatically slowed down by both the small value of the diffusion coefficient $D(\rho)$, as well as the very weak activity $\Delta v $.
 Consequently, the states in this range of densities resemble those found in the passive system.